KevinKra/My_notes/AWS/AWS_Developer_cert.md

 # General Questions

-> Questions or interesting things I learned as a byproduct of the above explorations.
+> Questions or interesting things I learned alongside of the above lessons.

 #### Questions: